 Melbourne to Alice Springs Road Trip From the vibrant Melbourne city to the dramatic Great Ocean Road coastline, the rugged outback of South Australia and the spiritual heart of Australia - Uluru, you'll do it all on this 14 day Melbourne to Alice Springs road trip.
 14 Days 3,086 Kms 10 stops Stops 60% Coober Pedy residents living underground What an amazing view!
-The Eurecka skydeck in Melbourne gives you 360° view and is a must see when you start your route.
-During this magnificent trip you’ll start driving along the Great Ocean Road with its stunning views.
-Visit old fisher's town Port Fairy, while in Adelaide travel through town and visit a museum or the zoo.
+The Eureka skydeck in Melbourne gives you 360° view and is a must see when you start your route.
+During this magnificent trip you’ll start driving along the Great Ocean Road, stopping to admire the astonishing landscapes.
+Visit the old fisher's town Port Fairy while in Adelaide travel through town and visit a museum or the zoo.
 Once you have reached Coober Pedy take a tour of the mines where temperatures can rise up to 50°C!
 You’ll visit the cities of Melbourne and Adelaide and get a real sense of the Australian Outback in Alice Springs.
 The Northern Territory is famous for Uluru located in the middle of Australia.
 You will see the magical and spiritual tourist attraction with a long history of great importance in the Aboriginal culture.
 Day 1: Melbourne Pick up your Apollo vehicle at our Melbourne Apollo Branch and start exploring.
 While in Melbourne we recommend visiting Brighton Bathing Boxes, the Eureka Skydeck and indulging in a big breakfast and one of Melbourne's renowned coffees in a cute laneway cafe.
 Day 2: Melbourne to Apollo Bay - 196kms (2 hours 40 minutes) It's time to wave goodbye to Melbourne and head to the Great Ocean Road.
 While you only have 2 hours and 40 minutes of driving time today, there is plenty to stop at along the way.
 We recommend stopping in at Bells Beach, one of the more famous surfing locations in Australia, and Point Addis along the way.
 Make sure you also pull over and grab a picture at the official Great Ocean Road sign just before Lorne!
 Day 3: Apollo Bay Spend your day exploring Great Otway National Park around Apollo Bay.
 This is some of the most beautiful forest scenery you can experience in Australia and we highly recommend visiting the Californian Redwoods Forest and Hopetoun Falls while you're here.
 Day 4: Apollo Bay to Portland - 261kms (3 hours 40 minutes) Continuing along the Great Ocean Road, today is full of bucket list moments.
 The 12 Apostles are limestone stacks, a result of erosion from hundreds of thousands of years of being exposed to the extreme Southern Ocean.
 Each year they attract thousands of tourists and for good reason!
 While you're here be sure to visit Gibson Steps, just around the corner where you can walk down to the beach to take in the Apostles from below.
 After you've soaked in all the Apostle glory, continue on to Loch Ard Gorge, The Grotto, the London Bridge, the Bay of Islands and the Bay of Martyrs before arriving at Portland.
 Day 5: Portland to Salt Creek - 346kms (3 hours 45 minutes) Today you say goodbye to Victoria and cross the border into South Australia.
 Just under 4 hours driving today, once you've arrived at Salt Creek stretch your legs at the Ngugie Ngoppun Walk or Lakes Nature Trail.
 Day 6: Salt Creek to Adelaide - 210kms (2 hours 25 minutes) On your way to Adelaide today we recommend detouring to Mount Barker and Sellicks Beach.
 On the Fleurieu Peninsula, Sellicks Beach is a well liked spot (and quickly growing in popularity on Instagram!).
 The vibrant orange hills plumment down to the calm blue ocean are not only visually appealing, but are also a great spot for a dip.
 Day 7: Adelaide The day is yours to explore Adelaide, the capital of South Australia.
 Work your way through the range of delicious restaurants before finishing the day at one of Adelaide's quirky bars.
 We also recommend a visit to the Art Gallery of South Australia while you're here.
 Day 8: Adelaide to Port Augusta - 309kms (3 hours 30 minutes) It's time to head north.
 Say goodbye to Adelaide and hit the road, destination Port Augusta.
 We recommend spending the afternoon at the Australian Arid Lands Botanic Gardens to gain a greater appreciation of Australia's arid plants.
 Day 9: Port Augusta to Coober Pedy - 540kms (5 hours 30 minutes) Continue north and into Australia's outback.
 Today's destination is the unique Coober Pedy.
 This area is the opal capital of the world, and is a place like no other with most of its residents actually residing underground!
 Day 10: Coober Pedy Spend the day exploring Coober Pedy.
 We recommend choosing from the Kanku-Breakaways Conservation Park, the Unions Opal Mine and Museum, a round of golf at the Coober Pedy Opal Fields golf course or the Anna Creek Paintied Hills.
 Day 11: Coober Pedy to Marla - 234kms (2 hours 25 minutes) Only 2 and a half hours in your Apollo vehicle today as you head closer towards the Northern Territory and the centre of Australia.
 Marla is a great resting point between Coober Pedy and the world famous Uluru that awaits you tomorrow.
 Day 12: Marla to Uluru - 522kms (5 hours 20 minutes) We recommend hitting the road early today as you cross from South Australia to the Northern Territory.
 With just under 5 and a half hours on the road, you'll enjoy sunset tonight overlooking the majestic Uluru.
 Day 13: Uluru Experience sunrise over Uluru before exploring the surrounding area.
 We recommend the Uluru base walk (a 10km walk taking you around the base of the rock) but be sure to start early and bring plenty of water and sun protection with you as well as visiting Kata Tjuta, a 20 minute drive away.
 Day 14: Uluru to Alice Springs Apollo Branch - 468kms (4 hours 50 minutes) Say goodbye to Uluru and head back to Alice Springs.
 If you want to extend your road trip by a day or so, we recommend taking the longer route and visiting Glen Helen Gorge, Ellery Creek Big Hole and Simpsons Gap.
 Otherwise spend your final afternoon exploring Alice Springs before dropping off your Apollo vehicle and heading home!
 Ready to explore?